imom39a/indhu.me/src/pages/blog/experiential-learning/index.md

 - **Generalising:** Understanding the general principle (called a ‘generalisation’) behind the relationship between the action and its effects.
 - **Applying:** Applying the principle or generalisation to a new situation.

-Reflection is the key to learning from experience because it consciously focuses our attention on what we have learnt and thus consolidates it.
+Reflection is the key to learning from experience because it consciously focuses our attention on what we have learned and thus consolidates it.
 Reflection is part of the debriefing process.
-Debriefing helps the learners process the information and make generalisations from their experiences and apply what they have learnt in new situations.
+Debriefing helps the learners process the information and make generalizations from their experiences and apply what they have learned in new situations.

 The learning should be personally meaningful and have some significance to the learners.
 They will have opportunities to reflect on and discuss their learning experience throughout the process.
 The experience will involve the student's whole person, including the senses, personality, and emotion.
 The knowledge on the subject matter gained will be acknowledged for which experiential learning is important.